tagspaces/documentation/browsing-files.md

 ## Perspectives overview

 Perspectives are not an integral part of TagSpaces, but exist as modular extensions.
-This modular approach allows for more flexibility, easier development, and customisability of each separate perspective.
+This modular approach allows for more flexibility, easier development, and customizability of each separate perspective.
 By default, there are four perspective extensions included in TagSpaces, which are:

 * [List Perspective](extensions/perspectiveList.html) - Presenting your files as list, optimized for simple file management.